(

 • Cold calling/email + LinkedIn + lead magnets

-I hope you enjoyed the read and are looking at your lead gen channels a little bit differently.
+I hope you enjoyed the read and are looking at your customer acquisition channels a little bit differently.

 As a thank you for getting this far,

-I offer you a free lead gen consultation.
+I offer you a free customer acquisition consultation.

 Have a great day,